Rihanna And Drake Reunited — But It’s Not What You Think

 Rihanna and Drake reunited once again.
-The former couple was spotted at the same place at the same time and it was as awkward as some would think.
+The former couple was spotted at the same place at the same time, and it was as awkward as some would think.
 Drake and Rihanna had an awkward run-in at a child’s birthday party.
 It was documented by a fellow partygoer on Instagram Stories, which immediately went viral on Twitter.

 Gavin Morris shared the video, reports Heat World.
 He since made his Instagram page private.
 He couldn’t handle the reaction since both videos went viral.
 One of the videos shows Drake and Rihanna hanging out at a ball pit with children around.
 It’s certainly unconventional for both of the stars.